Whip eel

-The whip eel (Bascanichthys scuticaris, also known as the sooty eel) is an eel in the family Ophichthidae (worm/snake eels).
+The whip eel (Bascanichthys scuticaris is an eel in the family Ophichthidae (worm/snake eels).
 It was described by George Brown Goode and Tarleton Hoffman Bean in 1880.
 It is a marine, subtropical eel which is known from the western Atlantic Ocean, including the United States and the Gulf of Mexico.
 It inhabits reefs and coastal waters.
 Males can reach a maximum total length of 76 cm.
+Whip eels are very similar in appearance to sooty eels (which are also found throughout the Gulf of Mexico), but whip eels can be distinguished by a row of small pale spots running along the lateral line.